vain0x/milone-lang/docs/refs/syntax.md

         | suffix_expr '.' '[' expr '..' expr ']'
         | atom_expr

-Remark: Dot-less index syntax is unsupported yet.
+Remark: Dot-less index syntax isn't supported yet.

-Putting two expressions form a function application expression.
+A functional application expression is just two expressions separated by 1+ spaces.
+Argument expression must be inside of the callee expression.

     app_expr =
-        app_expr suffix_expr
+        callee:app_expr arg:suffix_expr
         | suffix_expr

-Unary operators.
-It's distinct from infix notation by putting the operator in front of argument with no space between them.
+A prefix expression consists of a operator and an argument expression.
+Operator and expression must appear consecutively without spaces so that the operator is distinct from a binary operator.

     prefix_expr = ('-' | '&&') app_expr

-Binary operators.
+A binary operator consists of two expressions separated by an operator.
 Precedence from higher to lower:

 | Name  | Operators                 | Associativity |
 |:------|:--------------------------|:------|